Getting Ready For Your Teach English In Mexico Latino Adventure

 Qualifications Required To Teach English in Mexico

 There is a lot of ambiguity regarding the qualifications for English teachers in Mexico.
 Some institutes will hire you as long as you are fluent in the language.
 If you are a native English speaker, schools here are even willing to train you if you have not worked as a teacher before.
 Other institutes may demand a TEFL certificate, while some may insist on a Bachelor’s degree!
 One can safely say that the Mexican job market for English teachers has a place for everybody.

 If you have just graduated and are looking to spend a gap year teaching and exploring, one way to achieve that is to teach English in Mexico is probably your best and easiest bet.
-Getting a teaching job in Mexico is easy even if you do not have any of the qualifications that are usually required to apply for a teaching post.
+Getting a teaching job in Mexico is easy, even if you do not have any of the qualifications that are usually required to apply for a teaching post.

-Well qualified, experienced teachers can try international schools which largely stick to their criteria of having licensed teachers with work experience.
+Well qualified, experienced teachers can try international schools which primarily stick to their criteria of having licensed teachers with work experience.
 Reputed language schools usually require a Bachelor’s degree in any subject.
 Some universities will consider your application only if you have a Master’s degree.
-The more qualified you are, greater the chances of getting a higher-paying job.
+The more qualified you are, the greater the chances of getting a higher-paying job.

 How to Process Your Visa To Teach English Mexico

 - You will have entered Mexico on a tourist visa to search for a job.
 Once you get a job, you need to change the status of your visa.
-Be sure to get a contract or employment letter from the school written in the official letterhead.
+Be sure to get a contract or employment letter from the school written on the official letterhead.

 - A couple of weeks after you have applied, you will get a notice from the immigration department giving you a list of documents to be submitted.
 The documents required include photocopies of all the pages of your passport, copy of your TEFL certificate and degree certificate (with an apostille), birth certificate, photographs, a copy of your tourist visa and proof of residence.